symbols-worldwide/docker-vagrant-vmware/README.md

 This is a Debian-based container with Vagrant installed and VMWare as the available provider.

+VMWare modules and services need to be installed and running on your host.

 VT-x will be required if using this image on a VM.
-In order to use VMWare this container must be run with the --privileged parameter.
+In order to use VMWare this container must be run with the `--privileged` and `--net=host` parameters.
+Please be aware of the security implications of this.

 The default command is a script that calls 'vagrant up' and then waits until the VM is no longer running before terminating.
 This ensures that the